Causal chain event graphs for remedial maintenance: Causal algebras for the remedial intervention

 \section{Causal algebras for the remedial intervention}

-In engineering reports, many use the term ``\textbf{remedial work}'' when recording the maintenance of some defects or failures.
-And ``\textbf{remedy}'' is a more familiar terminology in reliability engineering than ``treatment'' \citep{rubin2003}, which is commonly adopted in medical science and has a subtle different meaning.
-The unit has been failed before a remedy and a remedy aims to find and fix the root cause of the observed failure in order to prevent the same defect or failure reoccurring.
-This could be a single or sequence of actions.
+The term ``\textbf{remedial work}'' is ubiquitous to many types of engineering reports which record the maintenance of some defects or failures.
+Further ``\textbf{remedy}'' is a more familiar terminology in reliability engineering than ``treatment'' \citep{rubin2003}, which is commonly adopted in medical science and has a subtle different meaning.
+A unit must have been failed before a remedy is applied.
+The remedy aims to find and fix the root cause of the observed failure in order to prevent the same defect or failure reoccurring.
+In contrast a treatment can be applied irrespective of the state of the unit.
+Furthermore whilst a remedy could be a single act it is often a combination of acts taken in sequence.
+So the application of causal analyses are rather different in system reliability than in medicine and public health where the majority of causal analyses have traditionally been applied.

 In light of the two essential concepts, \textit{i.e.} the remedy and the root causes, we define a novel domain-specific intervention and call it the \textbf{remedial intervention}.
 This is a typical external intervention customised to different types of remedies.
 The inferential framework of the remedial intervention focuses on the discovery of root causes of a fault and the identification of a sequence of actions that will provide a remedy to that fault.
 Analogously to the root cause analysis, this process can be used to understand and prevent defects of a system by tracing and correcting the initial contributing factor of these defects.
 Here we develop bespoke causal algebras on CEGs where remedial maintenance takes centre stage.
 Such new algebras extend the singular manipulation which are now well established for CEGs \citep{Thwaites2010,Thwaites2013}.